-In November 2017, Brighton Lions Club launched Project Wenceslas, a campaign to help combat fuel poverty in the City of Brighton and Hove, and we will revive the scheme this winter..
+Every winter, Brighton Lions Club appeals to the public to support Project Wenceslas, a campaign to help combat fuel poverty in the City of Brighton and Hove, and we will revive the scheme this winter..

 People who receive the annual Winter Fuel Payment and feel they do not need it, are invited to donate the amount to Brighton Lions who can ensure that every penny will go towards helping people in the City to alleviate their fuel poverty.